 - 1. The Board of Trustees annually reviews projected expenditures for the upcoming fiscal year.
 This helps ensure expenditures align with institutional priorities, as well as projected revenue. - 2.
 The Board of Trustees reviews, quarterly, financial projections against actual spending rates.
 This helps ensure costs are in line with approved budgets, that treasury and financial decisions are rooted in data, and that any irregularities are quickly caught and analyzed. - 3.
 The Board of Trustees receives benchmarking information, comparing the UO's staffing levels (which account for approximately 80% of the education and general budget) to those of public peer institutions.
 This information helps UO Leadership to better understand how UO staffing compares to peers and how comparative staffing levels affect our labor costs. - 4.
-The Board of Trustees reviews long-term financial scenario plans from the chief financial officer on at least an annual basis.
+The Board of Trustees reviews long-term financial scenario plans from the chief financial officer on a regular basis.
 This information helps provide a longer view of the impact of known and assumed costs on the university's financial stability. - 5.
-The Board of Trustees includes financial stability including an ongoing examination of cost-saving measures in the president's annual objectives.
-These objectives are a key component of the president's annual evaluation. - 6.
-The Board of Trustees will annually discuss measures taken by the institution toward specific savings initiatives.
+The Board of Trustees includes financial stability as one of the president's annual objectives.
+This objectives is a key component of the president's annual evaluation. - 6.
+The Board of Trustees will regularly discuss measures taken by the institution toward specific savings initiatives.
 Administration leadership will provide updates on cost-saving endeavors that will realize one-time savings, recurring savings, or a combination of both. - 7.
 The Board of Trustees and University leadership regularly discuss and review all university costs, including state mandated costs such as PERS and PEBB, and supports efforts, including those in coordination with the other universities, to address such costs.